3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 How to make things better?
 I'll tell you exactly how: 1) Social welfare programs

-will give people better options, 2) A sexually open society in which people can
+will give people better options, 2) A sexually open society in which people

-take.
+you should take.
 If you want to perpetuate those things, do anything else.

 Posted by: